 All they have to do is look down and make sure no one is below before they empty their buckets.

 That’s common courtesy, but you don’t have to have courtesy when you live on the top floor.

 When you live upstairs, it gets easy to forget those below you.

-The materials making these mobiles are exquisitely simple – wire, fishing line, paper mache, paint.
+The materials employed to make these mobile constructions are exquisitely simple – wire, fishing line, paper mache, paint.

-One touch of one hummingbird and all of them are flying, fearless in space, reminding me of hummingbirds in the Costa Rican Monteverde Rain Forest, reminding me of a hummingbird in South Fork, Colorado, reminding me of hummingbird’s gravitating to a feeder on brother Alan’s front porch in Palo Duro Canyon, Texas during recent visits.
+One touch of one hummingbird and all of them are flying, fearless in space, reminding me of hummingbirds in the Costa Rican Monteverde Rain Forest, reminding me of a hummingbird in South Fork, Colorado, reminding me of hummingbird’s gravitating to a feeder on brother Alan’s back porch overlooking the Palo Duro Canyon in Texas.

-These hand made hummingbird’s in a Santo Domingo art gallery all dance in front of me in the air, in an orbiting circle, set in motion by a little tap by my right hand forefinger.
+These hand made hummingbird’s in a Santo Domingo art gallery, all dance in front of me, in an orbiting circle, set in motion by a little tap by my right hand forefinger.